Designing for the IoT as Intelligence Moves to the Edge

 The number of ways in which the IoT is able to sense, connect and act expands daily.
 The evolution of sensing technology is truly amazing, spurred on by the opportunity presented by new and exciting applications.
 For instance, ON Semiconductor’s expansive Image sensor portfolio are now empowering vision-based endpoints in the IoT, integrating advanced features to cover a wide range of resolutions, dynamic ranges and shutter technologies to address every application.

 The IoT doesn’t conform to traditional ideas of how technology is used, it is increasingly data-centric and that’s putting new pressures on developers.
 Data may start with a sensor but it quickly moves to the cloud, so it is now more important to support manufacturers in that entire journey.
-EBV Elektronik has that covered, from advice on how the IoT can help you, to designing the right solution for your application and adding the cloud services to deliver the insights you’re looking for, all with secure connectivity at the core.
+Avnet Silica has that covered, from advice on how the IoT can help you, to designing the right solution for your application and adding the cloud services to deliver the insights you’re looking for, all with secure connectivity at the core.

 Wireless and wired connectivity is fundamental to the IoT and continues to differentiate endpoints.
 There is no ‘wrong way’ to connect an IoT node, it all depends on the application.
 Supporting that takes a product portfolio that covers all of the major solutions, including Bluetooth, Zigbee and Sigfox, as well as proprietary RF implementations in the 2.4GHz and Sub-GHz bands.
 Wired connectivity is still strong in many applications and USB continues to be a popular choice, a position that is strengthened by the emergence of USB Type C.